 - Schedules: Creates a PDF of the course schedules for the students shown on the report.

-- Students XLS: Creates a spreadsheet of the report; you can add additional data columns before exporting.
+- Students XLS/CSV: Creates a spreadsheet or database of the report; you can add additional data columns before exporting.

 - Transcripts: You can export official or unofficial transcripts.
 Read about your transcript export options in the Student Profiles article.